Close

 Master's Degrees

-The following admissions information is provided by College and then by Major within that College.
+The following admissions information is organized by college and then by major.
 The best way to use this list is to find the college that houses the major you are interested in.
-If you are not sure what you would like to major in - no problem!
-The best source to find out about each program and program degree requirements is to visit the graduate catalog.
+If you are not sure what you would like to major in — no problem!
+Find out more about each program and program degree requirements by visiting the graduate catalog or checking out the majors list!

 College of Agriculture and Human Ecology